Homebrew/homebrew-command-not-found/README.md

     if brew command command-not-found-init > /dev/null; then eval "$(brew command-not-found-init)"; fi
     ```

-* **Fish**: Add the following to your `config.fish`:
+* **Fish**: Run the following command:
  ```
- test (brew command command-not-found-init-fish ^ /dev/null); and ruby (brew command command-not-found-init-fish) --fish
+ruby (brew command command-not-found-init-fish) --fish
  ```
     * _Note_: If your functions directory isn't  `~/.config/fish/functions/`
-    then pass custom path as the first argument.
+    then pass custom path as the second argument.
 You find it out with
     `echo $fish_function_path`.
 Eg.

 ```
-...; and ruby (brew command command-not-found-init-fish) --fish /usr/local/fish/functions/
+ruby (brew command command-not-found-init-fish) --fish /usr/local/fish/functions/
 ```

 ### Upgrade from 0.1.1